 To help you and your family better understand the treatment options available, we have created this website to explain how radiation therapy is used to safely and effectively treat cancer.

-St. Joseph’s Regional Medical Center’s Radiation Oncology program is led by physicians who are nationally recognized in their field, assisted by an excellent team of radiation therapists, physicists and nurses.
+St. Joseph’s University Medical Center’s Radiation Oncology program is led by physicians who are nationally recognized in their field, assisted by an excellent team of radiation therapists, physicists and nurses.
 Our doctors help hundreds of patients and families each year.
 Together, their mission is to provide each patient with expert, individualized radiation therapy plans, underscored with compassion and understanding.
 While undergoing radiation therapy, each patient is carefully and constantly monitored by the radiation therapists, who communicate through the use of closed-circuit television and intercom systems, providing patients with a sense of comfort and guidance during their procedures.

 - Treatment Team

 - Prepare for Consultation